 Sarah was confused when she saw Max, her dog, shedding on every couch cushion.
 His fur got matted behind his ears, and a light smell followed him around the house.
-She took quick baths and brushed her hair at random times, but nothing worked.
+She took quick baths and brushed his hair at random times, but nothing worked.
 He needed to be groomed properly and have a simple routine that kept him clean, healthy, and calm.

 👉 Quick Guide for Dog Owners